Tobbylab/Automate-Responsive-Action-/README.md

-You Observe there data moving from TOBITESTLAB into Splunk
+You can observe there data moving from TOBITESTLAB into Splunk